 1. Spirulina Fights Candida

 While candida, a type of microflora, is naturally found in the intestines of healthy adults, it can become problematic when it begins to overtake other species of microflora in our guts.
-Unfortunately, this occurs easily in individuals eating the Standard American Diet (SAD) due to its high sugar content, which feeds the spread of candida.
+Unfortunately, this occurs easily in individuals eating the Standard American Diet (SAD) due to its high sugar content, which feeds the spread of candida. [tweet_quote] Spirulina is an antimicrobial agent that can help balance the microflora in your gut.[/tweet_quote]

 If you’re suffering from an imbalanced microflora, spirulina may be another weapon in your arsenal against the bacteria.
 In several studies, spirulina has been found to fight candida overgrowth by increasing the efficiency of the immune system and acting as an antimicrobial agent (1, 2).